vacp2p/rfc/content/docs/rfcs/32/README.md

 The proof output is calculated locally, in order for the required fields for proof verification to be sent along with the proof.
 The proof output is composed of the `y` share of the secret equation and the `internal_nullifier`.
-The `internal_nullifier` represents an unique fingerprint for the user for the `epoch`.
+The `internal_nullifier` represents a unique fingerprint of a user for a given `epoch` and app.
 The following fields are needed for proof output calculation:

 ```